Contact us Request demo

 Building upon the success of the initial virtual wards, the trust broadened its approach to expand virtual wards into a range of specialties, including: paediatrics, frailty, respiratory, complex nutrition, cardiology/heart failure and acute medicine.

-Working collaboratively with the ICB, the trust and Docobo, the team developed the first paediatrics virtual ward in the country, which has received excellent feedback from clinicians and from local families using the service.
-As well as managing children with illnesses, such as respiratory syncytial virus (RSV) infections, the paediatric virtual ward looks after children with complex needs and complex conditions including those being stepped down from high dependency care.
+Working collaboratively with the ICB, the trust and Graphnet, the team developed the first paediatrics virtual ward in the country, which has received excellent feedback from clinicians and from local families using the service.
+As well as managing children with illnesses, such as Respiratory Syncytial Virus (RSV) infections, the paediatric virtual ward looks after children with complex needs and conditions including those being stepped down from high dependency care.

 How does the virtual ward work?